pavel-grigorev/spring-icomponent/README.md

 # Motivation

 This library is inspired by Spring Data and also by [spring-cloud-openfeign](https://github.com/spring-cloud/spring-cloud-openfeign).
 The general goal is to shift further towards declarative approach in the code.
-The  problem that `spring-icomponent` attempts to solve is to provide an easy-to-use base platform for small project-scoped and cross-project frameworks like the one in the example above.
+The  problem that `spring-icomponent` attempts to solve is to provide an easy-to-use platform for small project-scoped and cross-project frameworks like the one in the example above.

 # Adding to your project